 I see it often in my office.
 A patient comes in complaining of severe fatigue.
 But before coming to my office, he usually goes to multiple doctors with the same complaint.
 Multiple tests were done and came back normal.
 A patient is told that nothing is wrong.
 But in fact this patient is suffering from a serious problem.
 It could be adrenal fatigue.
 Or lack of nutrients.
 Or toxins.
 Or hidden infection.
 These problems either consume too much energy, or prevent the patient from creating enough energy.

 This creates a vicious cycle: the less energy at patient has, the less power he has to solve the problem.
 And in many cases, the patient reaches for a quick solution – an energy drink.
 Sure, the patient gets a burst of artificial energy, but quickly becomes dependent on the energy drink.
 That's what makes energy drinks manufacturers rich.
 But is the energy drink itself is the root case of the problem?
 Or it is failure of the person to realize that he has to see a doctor who can solve the underlying problem that the energy drink is covering up?

 Bottom line: If you’re healthy, you shouldn’t need energy drinks.
 If you’re not healthy, you shouldn’t drink energy drinks.

 Think about it.
-Energy drinks usually contain every well-known stimulant caffeine alone with other stimulants like ginseng—mixed with some kind of sedative like taurine or alcohol.
+Energy drinks ingredientsusually contain very well-known stimulant caffeine along with other stimulants like ginseng—mixed with some kind of sedative like taurine or alcohol.
 Sedatives are essential to mitigate the adverse effects of caffeine, like anxiety and jitteriness.
 But of course they cannot neutralize them at all.
 Some people say that contain has some health benefits.
 But here’s something you may not know: caffeine is a natural pesticide that protects plants.
 Would you drink pesticide even if you’re told it’s safe and beneficial for your health?
 Probably not.

 Get more energy naturally